Kalyani7744/purviewlab/modules/module02a.md

 2. At which point does Microsoft Purview begin to populate the data map with assets?

-    A ) After an Microsoft Purview account is created
+    A ) After a Microsoft Purview account is created
     B ) After a Data Source has been registered
     C ) After a Data Source has been scanned